Grant Terms & Conditions

 7. Our annual report and accounts

-7.3 We will keep proper and up to date accounts and records for at least seven years after the termination of our grant, including summary profit and loss accounts and management accounts, personnel and payroll records and invoices, which show how the grant has been used.
+7.3 We will keep proper and up-to-date accounts and records for at least seven years after the period of the Grant Agreement, including summary profit and loss accounts and management accounts, personnel and payroll records and invoices, which show how the grant has been used.
 We will make these financial records available to you upon request.

 7.4 We will report regularly and fully to all members of our governing body on the financial position of our organisation.